|Welcome to our Web Site

 4. Run the dishwasher and washing machine only with full loads.

 5. Check for household leaks.
-A leaking toilet can waste up to 200 gallons of water each day.
+For example, a leaking toilet can waste up to 200 gallons of water daily.

 6. Replace older appliances with high-efficiency models.
 A front-loading washing machine can use about 30 percent less water and 40 to 50 percent less energy.